livefire2015/dbos-transact-go/DESIGN.md

     // Check the type and cache it in registry return func(args ...any) []any {
         // is fn a function?
 What's the signature
-        // For each args in signature
+        // Extract the type of each arg in the signature
-        // What's the type?
+        // Validate signature args type == calling args types
-        // Is number of args in signature == len(args)
+        // Validate number of args in signature == len(args)

         return fn(args) // ❌ Cannot call the function directly, need Reflection }